Teen Gerard wins slopestyle snowboarding for USA’s 1st gold

 Gerard, Parrot and McMorris stood near one another waiting for Parrot’s score to post.
 When the videoboard flashed 86.00, Gerard celebrated becoming the youngest American snowboarder to win Olympic gold.
 He’s also the second straight American to win the event, which made its Olympic debut in 2014.
 Sage Kotsenburg claimed the top spot in Sochi.

+McMorris’ second bronze medal came less than 12 months removed from a harrowing free-riding accident that left him with a litany of injuries and threatened to put his career at risk.

-Gerard will have a chance to win another medal when he competes against Parrot, McMorris and others as Big Air makes its first Olympics appearance later in the games.
+Gerard, Parrot and McMorris will have a chance to win another medal when Big Air makes its first Olympics appearance later in the games.
+That’s heady territory for Gerard, a kid who grew up not aiming for Olympic glory but just a chance to shred.

+”I just didn’t think I knew what the Olympics is (as a kid),” Gerard said. ”I just kind of grew up watching Dew Tour and X Games.
+I never really realized how big it is.”

 —